isabella232/SC_StefanGodoroja/For Instructor/script.md

   }
  ```

-## Talking Head
+## [Slide 10]

 Testing on a simulator is not an option even because it has built-in payment cards.
 The problem is that payment token which must be send for processing isn't valid, it's just some dummy text.

+## [Slide 11]

 The best way to do it is using Apple Pay Sandbox Testing enviroment.
 In iTunes Connect, on the Users and Roles page, create a sandbox tester.
 When done, sign in with this new sandbox tester account on your testing device.
 Important to mention is that device region must be set to a country which supports Apple Pay otherwise you won't be able to add test cards.
 Now that you have a testing account, you can add a test card in Wallet app, using manual entry.
 A list of test cards can be found developer.apple.com.
 After adding a payment
 card you can start testing.
 But don't forget to test Apple Pay on production enviroment using real cards, because test cards won't work there.

 ## Demo